-In 2011, we bought all social housing homes from Wycombe District Council following a successful campaign led by tenants.
+In 2011, we bought all social housing homes from Wycombe District Council (now Buckinghamshire Council) following a successful campaign led by tenants.
 Our approach of being tenant-led is totally embedded in how we operate as an organisation.

 The transfer/purchase process was complex, being driven by a set of government rules, including how homes were valued.
 All parties, including the tenant group, had independent expert advisers to guide them through the process.

 The transfer agreement involved us delivering on 109 promises over five years, many relating to improvements to tenants’ homes.

 Trevor Morrow, Chief Executive at Red Kite, explains:

 Voting for the transfer resulted in tenants receiving millions of pounds of investment in their homes to bring them up to, and keep them to, a modern standard.
 This is something the Council could not have done owing to constraints on borrowing.

 We paid the Council for the homes transferred in accordance with a valuation set by Government.
 This looked at the cost of improving the homes and running the service to tenants over 30 years, compared with the income that would be received from rent over the same period.
 This took into account that rents are social and not market rents, therefore the income is lower.